Types of Equity Release (2025)

 Have a look at each.

-A lifetime mortgage means you remain the legal owner of your home while equity is released against it.
+A lifetime mortgage allows you to remain the legal owner of your home while equity is released against it.

 Age of Eligibility

-Lifetime mortgages are available for people older than 55, whereas you only qualify for home reversion at 654
+Lifetime mortgages are available to homeowners older than 55, whereas you usually have to be 60 to qualify for a home reversion plan.9

 Interest

-You only accumulate interest on your loan with a lifetime mortgage plan.
+You accumulate interest on your loan with a lifetime mortgage plan.

 Learn more about interest on lifetime mortgages here.

-What Are the Pros & Cons of Equity Release?
+What Are the Pros & Cons of the 2 Types of Equity Release?

-Both types of equity release have their own set of pros and cons.
+The two types of equity release each has its own set of pros and cons.

 Carefully consider the benefits and pitfalls before deciding if equity release is right for you.